14 Repositories and Sources

 administrator must explicitly update the source in order for updates to become

-In addition, updating the repository does not automatically push updates to users.
+In addition, updating the repository does not automatically push updated packages to R clients.
 A repository specifies what packages are available, but the R user is in control of when and how to update the packages used by a project.

 See the section on managing change control for more information.